zumansky/zumansky.github.io/_posts/2015-6-7-Send-Email-Using-R.md

 I wanted to test the [mailR](https://github.com/rpremraj/mailR) package as I was looking for a way to get the results of some of my R programs that run remotely.

-The [mailR](https://github.com/rpremraj/mailR) package is, as defined by his author Rahul Premraj, a utility to send emails from the R programming environment.
+As defined by his author Rahul Premraj, [mailR](https://github.com/rpremraj/mailR) is a utility to send emails from the R programming environment.
 The package has multiple features including the ability to attach files from the local file system to the email.

-First you'll need to install the mailR package then load it.
-Note that installing mailR package requires installing rJava.
+First you'll need to install the mailR package add load it.
+Note that installing mailR requires installing [rJava](http://cran.r-project.org/web/packages/rJava/index.html).
 This is not always straightforward but plenty Stack Overflow's posts should help you to deal with that.

 {% highlight R %}
 #install the mailR package